 All pupils in Year 9 also get the opportunity to visit a local post-16 provider to further aid them with the options process.
 During this visit pupils get the opportunity to speak with the provider, as well as representatives from various industries, who will assist them in making the correct choices to get on the career pathway that is right for them.

 All pupils in Year 10 take part in the Pendle Schools' “Employability Award”.
 Over two terms pupils are judged in 6 areas – attendance, punctuality, attitude to learning, community service, an active role in the Enterprise Day and also take part in a mock interview.
 Pupils who are successful in all 6 areas, reaching the high standards expected within the world of work, will receive a Gold Award.
 Those reaching the Gold Award standard will be invited to an awards ceremony, along with the successful candidates from other Pendle Schools.

-As part of the Pendle Schools’ Employability Award, Fisher More’s Year 10 students recently received invaluable interview experience, when the whole year group underwent mock job interviews, conducted by representatives from visiting employers, helping to prepare them for their future career progression.
+As part of the Pendle Schools’ Employability Award, Fisher More’s Year 10 pupils receive invaluable interview experience, when the whole year group undertake mock job interviews, conducted by representatives from visiting employers, helping to prepare them for their future career progression.

 During Year 10 pupils have the opportunity to undertake a two week work experience placement in the summer term.
 The experience is one that, we feel, offers real benefits.
 More information will be given at the start of Year 10.
 Please see Work Experience link here.

-Year 11 students are given extensive support on post-16 options through a diverse careers programme.
-Students and parents/carers are invited to attend a post-16 information evening in October, where presentations are given on A-Levels, vocational qualifications and apprenticeships by local post-16 providers.
+Year 11 pupils are given extensive support on post-16 options through a diverse careers programme.
+Pupils and parents/carers are invited to attend a post-16 information evening in October, where presentations are given on A-Levels, vocational qualifications and apprenticeships by local post-16 providers.

 During the first half term of Year 11, all pupils are expected to have made at least two applications to different post-16 providers.